singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 The device can translate Morse characters (composed of `.` and `-`) to english alphabet and arabic numerals, and vice versa.
 A button is used to denote the direction of translation.
 The following sections cover the deliverables for this lab, and the incremental development of the device.

 ### Part A. 'Acts-Like' Prototype

-This device is catered to users who want to learn Morse Code.
-This can be depicted using the storyboard below:
+This device is catered to users who want to learn Morse Code, and has 2 modes:
+1. Translating English Letters to Morse Symbols: When the red LED is off, the user is in this mode.
+This is the first stage of learning, where the user inputs letter using the T9-keypad and their corresponding Morse Code appear on the screen.
+1. Translating Morse Characters to Alphabets/Arabic Numbers: This mode is in play when the red LED is on.
+Once the user is more familiar with the Morse Code, they can use the buttons below the OLED display, i.e., the dot and dash to input a code in Morse language.
+The device will then translate their code to English letters.

+The user can toggle between modes by pressing the red LED button.
+This user interaction can be depicted using the storyboard below:

 __TODO: Add storyboard__